belumume/devsecops-sentinel/README.md

    }
    ```
 3. Add the function to `template.yaml`
-4. Update the WebhookHandler to include your scanner
+4. Update the Step Functions state machine to include your scanner

 ### Customizing AI Prompts